Women Business Owners – How to Win your Share of Government Business

-In an effort to address this shortfall and create a more level contracting playing field for WOSBs, last year the SBA implemented a women’s contracting program that will allow contracting officers to set aside contracts for WOSBs and give them a better shot at reaching the goals.
+In an effort to address this shortfall and create a more level contracting playing field for WOSBs, the SBA implemented a women’s contracting program to allow contracting officers to set aside contracts for WOSBs and give them a better shot at reaching the goals.

 So what is the WOSB Program and how can you take advantage of it?
 Here’s what you need to know and the steps you need to take to get your business certified to participate!

 The Women-Owned Small Business Federal Contract Program provides equal access to federal contracting opportunities for WOSBs and economically disadvantaged WOSBs.
 The program allows contracting officers to set aside specific contracts (those less than $6.5 million in the case of manufacturing contracts and less than $4 million in the case of all other contracts) to these groups.

 To be eligible for these set-aside contracts, WOSBs must meet the following criteria:

 - Be a small business that is at least 51 percent owned and controlled by one or more women who are U.S. citizens.

 - A woman must manage the day-to-day operations, make long-term decisions for the business, hold the highest officer position in the business and work at the business full-time during normal working hours.

 To be an eligible economically-disadvantaged WOSB, a company must: